ooples/pine_script_docs/source/concepts/Other_timeframes_and_data.rst

 ^^^^^^^^^^^^^^^^^^^^^

 The data fetched using `request.security() <https://www.tradingview.com/pine-script-reference/v5/#fun_request{dot}security>`__
 is specified with the ``expression`` parameter.
-It can be of types "int", "float", "bool" or "color".
-Arrays or strings are thus not allowed.
+It can be of types "int", "float", "bool", "color", or an "array".
+Strings are thus not allowed.

 The expression supplied to `request.security() <https://www.tradingview.com/pine-script-reference/v5/#fun_request{dot}security>`__
 can be:

+- An array
 - A built-in variable or function, such as `time <https://www.tradingview.com/pine-script-reference/v5/#var_time>`__ or `ta.crossover() <https://www.tradingview.com/pine-script-reference/v5/#fun_ta{dot}crossover>`__
 - A variable previously calculated by your script, which will then be recalculated in